|

 HYMN: "Faith of Our Fathers"

-3. WHAT MAKES A
+WHAT MAKES A SAINT?

 NARRATOR: What makes a saint?
-Faith

-makes a saint.
-Faith takes regular guys like Lars and Nigro, regular church
+Faith makes a saint.
+Faith takes regular guys like Lars and Nigro, regular church people like the Martyrs of Lyons, and

-does that.
-Faith and baptism.
-And it does it fast too!
-Did you notice one of
+does it fast too!
+Did you notice one of those killed in Lyons was hardly dry

-those killed in Lyons was hardly dry yet from his baptism?
+yet from his baptism?

 How does faith and baptism make us